Aspergillus fumigatus: Transcriptional regulation of gliotoxin

 LaeA and GliZ are transcription factors known to regulate the production of gliotoxin.
 LaeA is a universal regulator of secondary metabolite production in Aspergillus spp.
 LaeA influences the expression of 9.5% of the A. fumigatus genome, including many secondary metabolite biosynthesis genes such as nonribosomal peptide synthetases.
 The production of numerous secondary metabolites, including gliotoxin, were impaired in an LaeA mutant (ΔlaeA) strain.
 The ΔlaeA mutant showed increased susceptibility to macrophage phagocytosis and decreased ability to kill neutrophils ex vivo.
 LaeA regulated toxins, besides gliotoxin, likely have a role in virulence since loss of gliotoxin production alone did not recapitulate the hypo-virulent ∆laeA pathotype.

 Current treatments to combat A. fumigatus infections

-Current noninvasive treatments used to combat fungal infections consist of a class of drugs known as azoles.
-Azole drugs such as voriconazole, itraconazole, and imidazole kill fungi by inhibiting the production of ergosterol—a critical element of fungal cell membranes.
+Among current noninvasive treatments used to combat fungal infections is a class of drugs known as azoles.
+Azole drugs such as voriconazole and itraconazole kill fungi by inhibiting the production of ergosterol—a critical element of fungal cell membranes.
 Mechanistically, these drugs act by inhibiting the fungal cytochrome p450 enzyme known as 14α-demethylase.
 However, A. fumigatus resistance to azoles is increasing, potentially due to the use of low levels of azoles in agriculture.
 The main mode of resistance is through mutations in the cyp51a gene.
 However, other modes of resistance have been observed accounting for almost 40% of resistance in clinical isolates.
 Along with azoles, other anti-fungal drug classes do exist such as polyenes and echinocandins.